 • a significant increase in temperature lasting more than 3 days;

-• changes in the lungs that indicate a risk of pneumonia.
+• changes in the lungs indicating a risk of developing pneumonia.

-In the first year of life, chlamydial, mycoplasma infection becomes the causative agents of infection in the first year of life much more often than previously thought (up to 20-40% of the number of children under one year old with diseases of bronchitis and pneumonia).
+The causative agents of infection in the first year of life are much more often than previously thought, chlamydial and mycoplasma infections (up to 20-40% of the number of children under one year old with bronchitis and pneumonia).

-In addition, another frequent causative agent of bronchitis in children, the MS virus, causes changes in the bronchi, which weaken their own immunity, and provoke the growth of their own microflora.
+In addition, another common causative agent of bronchitis in children, the MS virus, causes changes in the bronchi, which weaken their own immunity and provoke the growth of their own microflora.

-For children of the first year of life, with immature immunity, such a test can end tragically.
-Up to 1% of children under one year old suffering from obstructive bronchitis, and also die annually.
+For children of the first year of life, with an immature immune system, such a test can end tragically.
+Up to 1% of children under one year of age suffering from obstructive bronchitis and also die annually.

-The drug of choice for a typical course of the disease with an elevated temperature is amoxicillin + clavulanate.
+The drug of choice for the typical course of the disease with elevated temperature is amoxicillin + clavulanate.

 Drugs that improve the condition of the bronchi

-The spasm is not eliminated so quickly, but Clenbuterol, Atorvent, Traventol, a combined drug are more effective.
+The spasm is not eliminated so quickly, but Clenbuterol, Atorvent, Traventol act for a longer period of time, combination drug.

-These medicines are taken by inhalation through a spacer - a mask that is applied to the face.
+These medications are taken by inhalation through a spacer - a mask that is placed on the face.
 In such a mask, the child can inhale the medicine without difficulty.

-In the treatment of obstructive bronchitis, inhalation methods of treatment have been widely used.
-The use of aerosol inhalers allows you to quickly improve the patient's condition.
+Inhalation treatment methods are widely used in the treatment of obstructive bronchitis.
+Usage aerosol inhalers, allows you to quickly improve the patient's condition.

-Of the mucolytics, Bromhexine, ACC, Ambroxol are prescribed.
-Contribute to the liquefaction of sputum, purification of the bronchi inhalation with, Fluimucil.
+Among the mucolytics, Bromhexine, ACC, Ambroxol are prescribed.
+Helps thin sputum and cleanse the bronchi by inhalation with Fluimucil.

-In this disease, treatment with oxygen inhalation, the use of medicinal plants is indicated.
+For this disease, treatment with oxygen inhalations and the use of medicinal plants are indicated.

-With severe bronchial obstruction, poorly treatable, intravenous administration of hormonal drugs is prescribed - Prednisolone, Dexamethasone.
+For severe bronchial obstruction that is difficult to treat, it is prescribed intravenous administration hormonal drugs - Prednisolone, Dexamethasone.

-Adults and children are prescribed Euphyllin, with a complicated course of the disease - glucocorticoids (), anti-inflammatory drugs ().
+Adults and children are prescribed Eufillin; in case of complicated disease, glucocorticoids (), anti-inflammatory drugs ().

-With an allergic predisposition, antihistamines may be required.
-Until a year, children are prescribed Zirtek, Parlazin, after 2 years they are treated with Claritin, Erius.
+If you have an allergic predisposition, you may need antihistamines.
+Children up to one year old are prescribed Zyrtec, Parlazin, after 2 years they are treated with Claritin, Erius.

-Positively affect the health of children, saline in combination with postural drainage - a technique that improves the discharge of sputum from the bronchi.
+Saline solution in combination with postural drainage - a technique that improves the discharge of sputum from the bronchi - has a positive effect on the health of children.

 How is postural drainage performed?

 The procedure is carried out after inhalation.
-Postural drainage lasts 15 minutes, consists in the fact that the patient is placed in bed so that his legs lie slightly above the head.
+Postural drainage lasts 15 minutes and consists of placing the patient in bed so that his legs lie slightly above his head.
 You can place a pillow under your feet or raise the edge of the bed.

-During this procedure, the child must periodically change position, turn on his back, on his side, coughing up phlegm.
-The drain can be repeated after 3 hours.
-To obtain a result, drainage must be carried out regularly.
+During this procedure, the child must periodically change position, turn on his back, on his side, coughing up mucus.
+Drainage can be repeated after 3 hours.
+To obtain results, drainage must be carried out regularly.

-With obstructive bronchitis in children, chronic bronchitis is often noted.
+With obstructive bronchitis in children, chronic symptoms are often observed.

-The flow of mucus, sputum with pus into the lower respiratory tract can cause persistent coughing.
+The flow of mucus, sputum with pus into the lower respiratory tract can cause a persistent cough.

-The child must be shown, carefully monitor the condition of the baby's nose.
-You can independently wash your child's nose with Dolphin, Aquamaris products.
-Children after 5 years of age are instilled with soft ones, for example, Otrivin.
+The child must be shown and the condition of the baby’s nose must be carefully monitored.
+You can independently rinse your child’s nose with Dolphin and Aquamaris.
+Children over 5 years old are given soft instillations, for example, Otrivin.

 Complications